 Residential Treatment Programs

 Patients in an inpatient (also called residential or retreat-based) program will stay at the facility 24 hours a day, and they will participate in a rehabilitation curriculum that involves therapy, courses and healing activities such as yoga and meditation.

 Partial Hospitalization Programs

-Patients in a partial hospitalization program will be on campus for 6 to 8 hours a day and go home at night or to housing provided by the facility on site.
+Patients in a PHP will be on campus for 6 to 8 hours a day and go home at night or to housing provided by the facility on site.
 They will participate in the same rehabilitation curriculum that involves therapy, courses and healing activities like yoga and meditation.

 Outpatient Treatment Programs